aaronbloomfield/ics/uva/old/syllabus-summer-2025.md

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know as soon as possible.
 General SDAC accommodations are handles as per our [SDAC Accommodations](sdac.html) ([md](sdac.md)) page.

-**Extensions and late submissions:** Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.
-For example, anywhere from 1 second late to 24 hours late receives 25% percent off.

-You may request an extension on any assignment (PA or PS) for any reason -- there is an automated system, linked to from the Canvas landing page, for this.
-That extension is 4 days.
-HOWEVER, you only have 8 such "free late passes" during the semester -- once they are used up, there will not be any more.
-An extension will delay the onset of the late penalty -- so if you get an extension, then the late penalty does not kick in until the 5th day after the due date.
+**Extensions:**  You may request an extension on any homework assignment for any reason.
+That extension is up to 4 days.
+To do so, you will have to fill out an extension request form, the link to which will be provided on the Canvas landing page.
+You can assume that the extension will be automatically provided by filling out the form.

 This extension rule does not apply to quizzes, exams, or any in-class activities.
-It only applies to programming assignments (PAs) and written assignments (PSs).
+It only applies to homework assignments.

 However, there are a few specifics to this extension rule:

-- As mentioned above, you only have 8 such free late passes to use throughout the semester
-- The extension request must be submitted no later than 3 days after the (regular) due date.
-We will not consider anybody that misses this date (it actually should be in before the due date itself, but we are giving you 3 days to submit after that point).
+- The extension request must be in *before* the due date; you can't request an extension after the due date.
+    - Note that the Google Forms form will allow submissions at any time, and does not know the due date for the assignment you are requesting an extension for.
+We will filter out late extension requests ourselves.
-- This extension time covers any and all situations:     travel, holidays, being busy, family emergencies, SDAC (generally), dog ate your homework, religious observances, interviews, thunderstorms, power outages, temporal dislocation, etc.
+- This extension time covers any and all situations -- being sick, busy, exam or homework congestion, your dog ate your homework, etc.
 - We are not expecting to allow any further extensions beyond this 4 days, unless there are considerable extenuating circumstances -- basically, something that would have granted an extension for more than 4 days in the first place.
 If you get busy or sick at the end of your 4 day extension request, then that's your tough luck.
 - After you extension ends, the late penalty (above) kicks in for the next three days.
 - This policy *already includes* SDAC accommodations less than 4 days (we are just extending these accommodations to everybody).
 Likewise, religious accommodations of a short time (a few days) are handled by this policy as well.